-During hydrological monitoring visits in May 2017, following 5 months of low rainfall, a small number of the plastic piling dams installed during Phase 1 were observed to be leaking, and not holding water.
-The leaking dams were mainly on large, old ditches, and leakage was attributed to peat cracks, although a number were noted that would benefit from the addition of further piles to extend the dam.
+No additional plastic piling dams were added in 2018.
+During hydrological monitoring visits in June 2018, the water height behind a number of the plastic piling dams was observed to be low compared to other dams along the same ditch, suggesting that the dams were not holding water.
+The leaking dams were mainly along a large old ditch, and leakage was attributed to peat cracks, although a number of dams were noted that would benefit from the addition of further piles to extend dams.